-Learners' writing is assessed using these assessment scales, bands and descriptors.
-The quality and consistency of the marking is closely monitored, which means that learners around the world can feel confident that their exam results reflect their true ability to write in English.
+Cambridge English writing examiners are extensively trained to assess learners' writing using these assessment scales, bands and descriptors.
+The quality and consistency of their marks is closely monitored by a team of senior examiners through an annual certification process and during live testing sessions.
+This means that learners around the world can feel confident that their exam results reflect their true ability to write in English.